Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

 When Bradley was planning his 2015-16 offseason workout regimen, he decided to consult with someone outside the pitching ranks.

 "Even though he's a different player, I figured why not ask Goldy?"
-Bradley said, referring to All-Star first baseman Paul Goldschmidt.
+Bradley said, referring to first baseman Paul Goldschmidt.
 "I remember asking Goldy the middle of the year, 'What do you do during the offseason?
 Where do you work out?'"

 Goldschmidt told Bradley that he does all his work at the team's Salt River Fields Spring Training facility.
 That was good enough for Bradley, who called his parents in Oklahoma with a message.